SirAlf/DataCleanCourseProject/README.md

 ##### STEP 8:  EXTRACT FROM MERGED\_DATASET, THE COLUMNS OF MEAN AND STD DEVIATION VARIABLES FOR EACH MEASUREMENT

-The *dplyr* package in combination with regular expressions was used to extract the needed data containing means and standard deviations.
+The *dplyr* package in combination with regular expressions was used to extract the needed data containing means and standard deviations ("mean" and "std).

 The data frame containing the extracted column names was called **"Extracted\_Dataset"**.